ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 3 IOPS/GB | General-purpose workloads - Workloads that host small databases for web applications or store virtual machine disk images for a hypervisor | 10 GB to 32,000 GB | 48,000/96,000&sup1; IOPS |
 | 5 IOPS/GB | High I/O intensity workloads - Workloads characterized by a large percentage of active data, such as transactional and other performance-sensitive databases| 10 GB to 9,600 GB | 48,000 IOPS|
 | 10 IOPS/GB | Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics | 10 GB to 4,800 GB | 48,000 IOPS |
 {: caption="Table 1.
-IOPS tier profiles and performance levels for each tier" caption-side="top"}
+IOPS tier profiles and performance levels for each tier" caption-side="bottom"}

 &sup1; For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share/instance is limited to 48,000 IOPS.